 - Treatment of any surplus or shortfall

 Read this section carefully.
 The standard clause says margin “must be brought in upfront before first disbursement” but the actual practice varies.
-Some lenders accept margin contribution against semester-by-semester disbursement rather than all upfront.
+Some lenders accept margin contribution against semester-by-semester disbursement rather than all upfront, which ties directly into how the loan disbursement process is structured.

 Frequently asked questions